There are two types of emergency contraception available in New Zealand.

 Where can I get THE ECP?

-You can also buy the ECP directly from most pharmacies, but it will be more expensive (usually between $35 and $50).
+You can also buy the ECP directly from most pharmacies, but it may be more expensive (usually between $35 and $50).

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.